ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 Extensions to this specification MAY define additional response properties in [a registry TBD](#IANA).

+See {{security-assertions}} for considerations that the client instance has to make when accepting and processing assertions from the AS.

 ## Returning a Dynamically-bound Client Instance Identifier {#response-dynamic-handles}